 The rest of the movie is still fun, and it’s such a delight to watch Judy in her first grownup role as Nellie (and we certainly get to see her put her dramatic abilities to use in the hospital).
 For her alone, this movie is worth it!

-The movie is available on DVD from Warner Archive Collection, and is about one hour, forty minutes in length.
+The movie is available on DVD from Warner Archive Collection.

 My Rating: 10/10

 *ranked #11 in Top 11 Movies Watched in 2018

 List Of Actor/Actress Filmographies/Collections